Northern Illinois vs. Bowling Green NCAA Football Odds, Plays and Insights | October 16, 2021

 Bowling Green Stats and Trends

-- This season, the Falcons have won against the spread in each of their four games as an underdog of 9 points or more.
+- The Falcons are 4-0 ATS when underdogs by 9 points or more this year.

-- Bowling Green's games this year have hit the over on one of six set point totals (16.7%).
+- Bowling Green's games this season have hit the over on one of six set point totals (16.7%).

-- This season the Falcons have turned the ball over 12 times, seven more than the Huskies' takeaways (5).
+- The Falcons have turned the ball over 12 times this season, seven more turnovers than the Huskies have forced (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.